Skip to content

 Once your application receives the authorization code, it exchanges it for an access token.

-• Example Base Token URL for a User on a Commercial Environment:
+• Example Base Token URL for a User:

 https://ai.egain.cloud/system/auth/TMPRODB88619984-U/oauth2/token

-• Example Base Token URL for a Customer on a Commercial Environment:
+• Example Base Token URL for a Customer:

 https://ai.egain.cloud/system/auth/TMPRODB88619984-C/oauth2/token